davR7/auth-backned/README.md

 #AUTH-EXAMPLE-BACKEND
-Example authentication and authorization with JWT and Mongoose in NodeJS
+Example of authentication and authorization in NodeJS using Json Web Token.

-Project Setup
+##Project Setup

 ```
 npm install
 ```

+##Configuration

+Change the dbVariablesExample and dbVariablesExample files to:

+dbVariables and secretKey

-Run Server
+##Run Server

 ```
 npm run dev